acmeofmanas/crio/README.md

+# CRI-O Installation Instructions
-# Last month Kubernetes release 1.24 and it comes with a major change which is removal of dockershim.
+ Last month Kubernetes release 1.24 and it comes with a major change which is removal of dockershim.
 So far the dockershim component of Kubernetes allows to use Docker as a Kubernetes's container runtime

 ![this is ](https://d33wubrfki0l68.cloudfront.net/6b4290afef76cad8a084292cd1b5e468e31c9bb3/c26ce/images/blog/2018-05-24-kubernetes-containerd-integration-goes-ga/cri-containerd.png)